 We tried a few of these options when we sought a way to reduce Jet’s anxiety, and I will include some of them in our dog anxiety medication over-the-counter list noted below because they were purchased over-the-counter as alternative treatment options, and some proved to be quite useful.

 Below are some of the better over-the-counter anxiety medications that we tried for canine anxiety and our experiences with each.

 1. Shen Calmer

-There are multiple versions of Shen Calmer or Calm Shen available and in our experience, they all seem to be equally as effective.
+There are multiple versions of Shen Calmer or Calm Shen available, and in our experience, they all seem to be equally effective.
 I’d recommend trying Shen Calmer if you have an anxious dog who does not have a sensitive digestive system!

 2. Grizzly Organic Hemp Joint Health Mini Pellets for Dogs

 Grizzly Organic Hemp Hip and Joint Health Mini Pellets for Dogs are a product that I came across by accident when shopping for our usual Grizzly Salmon Oil.
 We had been trusting Grizzly brand for years for Jet’s coat, skin, and joint supplementation, so it seemed a no-brainer to try their pellet formula with organic hemp.

 No products found.

 Grizzly Organic Hemp Pellets are marketed as a joint supplement.
 However, they are equally as effective as other Grizzly organic hemp products when it comes to anxiety, so for an older dog, they’re a great solution.
 Plus, if you’re like me and trying to cut down on the number of unnecessary chemicals in your home, you’ll love that hemp treats like this have the NASC (National Animal Support Counsel) seal of quality, which essentially means it’s a safely produced and trusted supplement.